Skip to content

 Saint Sofia overlooking the city of Sofia with the Largo in sight

-Peshtera Kozarnika is a cave in northwestern Bulgaria where the first human remains, dating back to 1,6 million BC, were found in Bulgaria.
-It is considered the cave where the first human behavior was found.
-The oldest humanmade structures were discovered in Stara Zagora, known as Stara Zagora Neolithic dwellings.
-These dwellings are the ruins of the two oldest surviving buildings in the world, dating back to 6,000 BC.
+Peshtera Kozarnika is a cave in northwestern Bulgaria where some of the earliest human remains, dating back to 1.6 million BC, have been discovered.
+It is considered one of the sites with some of the earliest known examples of human behaviour.
+The oldest human-made structures were found in Stara Zagora, known as the Stara Zagora Neolithic dwellings.
+These remains represent some of the oldest surviving buildings in the world, dating back to 6,000 BC.

-The Hamangia culture and the Vinča culture developed on what is today known as Bulgaria, southern Romania and eastern Serbia.
-The Durankulak lake settlement in Bulgaria had started as a small island around 7,000 BC.
-By 4700 or 4600 BC, the stone architecture was already in use and became one of the characteristics of architecture of Europe.
+The Hamangia culture and the Vinča culture developed in what is now Bulgaria, southern Romania, and eastern Serbia.
+The Durankulak Lake settlement in Bulgaria began as a small island around 7,000 BC.
+By 4,700 or 4,600 BC, stone architecture was already in use, becoming a defining feature of European architecture.

 Varna: The First Sophisticated Culture (5,000 BC)

-The oldest gold treasure in the world belongs to the Varna Culture from around 5,000 BC.
-The Varna Culture is the first socially sophisticated civilization to exist in Europe.
-The centerpiece of this culture is the Varna Necropolis, discovered in the early 1970s.
-The well-preserved ritual-burials, pottery and golden jewelry give us insight on how the old European societies lived during those times.
+The oldest gold treasure in the world belongs to the Varna culture, which dates back to around 5,000 BC.
+The Varna Culture is considered one of the earliest examples of a socially sophisticated civilisation in Europe.
+The Varna Necropolis, discovered in the early 1970s, serves as the centrepiece of this culture.
+The well-preserved ritual burials, pottery, and golden jewellery offer valuable insights into how early European societies lived.

-An unearthed grave that goes back to the Varna Culture contained golden rings, bracelets and ceremonial weapons which were likely created between 4,600 and 4,200 BC.
-These artefacts are the oldest gold artefacts discovered in the world.
+An unearthed grave from the Varna Culture contained golden rings, bracelets, and ceremonial weapons, likely created between 4,600 and 4,200 BC.
+These artefacts are among the oldest gold objects discovered globally.

-The recorded culture after Varna and Karanovo is the Ezero Culture which displays the first evidences of grape cultivation and livestock domestication.
-The prehistoric wall paintings discovered in a cave in Magura are estimated to be from the same era as the Bronze Age Ezero Culture.
-It is, however, not known are the years during which these wall drawings were created.
+Following the Varna and Karanovo cultures is the Ezero Culture, which displays the earliest evidence of grape cultivation and livestock domestication.
+Prehistoric wall paintings discovered in the Magura Cave are estimated to date from the same era as the Bronze Age Ezero Culture, although the exact dates of these drawings are unknown.

 The Thracians (1,500 BC)

-Larger fortifications of that period usually served as regional market centers.
-Before the unification of the Thracian tribes under the Odrysian Kingdom, Greek colonies found their way into Thrace in the 8th century BC and some of the tribes later fell under Persian rule in the late 6th century BC till the first half of the 5th century BC.
+Larger fortifications of the period often functioned as regional market centres.
+Prior to the unification of Thracian tribes under the Odrysian Kingdom, Greek colonies established themselves in Thrace during the 8th century BC, and some tribes later came under Persian control from the late 6th century BC until the early 5th century BC.

 First Thracian Kingdom: The Odrysian Kingdom (470 BC – 479 BC)

-King Teres united most of the Thracian tribes forming the Odrysian Kingdom around 470 BC.
-The Kingdom had volatile relations with the people of Greece.
-King Sitalces entered into an alliance with the Athenians and in 429 BC he invaded Macedon while Cotys I went to war with them for their domination over the Thracian Chersonese.
+King Teres unified most of the Thracian tribes to form the Odrysian Kingdom around 470 BC.
+The kingdom had fluctuating relations with Greek states.
+King Sitalces allied with the Athenians and invaded Macedon in 429 BC, while Cotys I engaged in conflict with Athens over control of the Thracian Chersonese.

-Ever since the surrendering of the Macedonian king and the road for the Persian invasion of Thrace.
-Starting from 513 BC, Darius the Great’s army was able to overtake several Thracian tribal areas along with almost all other regions that touch the European part of the Black Sea such as parts of the nowadays Bulgaria, Romania, Ukraine and Russia.
-The Persian grip on the area was loosened gradually after the Ionian Revolt ending in 479 BC.
+Following the Macedonian king’s surrender and the path cleared for Persian invasion, Darius the Great’s army began to conquer several Thracian tribal areas as well as parts of the European Black Sea region, including present-day Bulgaria, Romania, Ukraine, and Russia.
+The Persian hold on the region weakened gradually after the Ionian Revolt, culminating in 479 BC.

 The Celts and the Roman Empire (298 BC – 6th Century)

-By the 4th century, the Thracians had their own identity of Christian Romans who had preserved some of their pagan rituals.
-The Thraco-Romans became a dominant group in the region and urban centers became quite developed under Roman rule.
+By the 4th century AD, Thracians had adopted a Roman identity, integrating Christianity while retaining some of their pagan rituals.
+The Thraco-Romans became a prominent group in the region, and urban centres flourished under Roman rule.

-In the 5th century, the Huns started to attack the areas of what is now Bulgaria, taking over several Roman settlements.
-By the end of the 6th century, the Avars had organized several attacks on northern Bulgaria in preparation for the arrival of the Slavs into the region.
-It was the easternmost south Slavs that settled in what is now the modern-day Bulgaria during the 6th century before the Bulgar élite formed the First Bulgarian Empire.
+In the 5th century, the Huns began attacking areas of what is now Bulgaria, capturing several Roman settlements.
+By the end of the 6th century, the Avars conducted multiple raids on northern Bulgaria, preparing the way for the arrival of the Slavs.
+The easternmost South Slavs settled in present-day Bulgaria during the 6th century, paving the way for the formation of the First Bulgarian Empire.

 Ancient History of Bulgaria: The First and Second Bulgarian Empires (681 – 1396)